vuexyz/vuexyz/docs/utilities/useLerpVertex.md

 # useLerpVertex

 Takes two input vertices and interpolates between them a given percentage.
+You can see a full example of this in the [Interpolate Vertex](/demo/lerp-vertex) demo.

 ## Configuration